Skip Navigation

 Katrina Brook Flores BA '07

-Katrina Brook Flores aka El La Katrina/El La Ka is a Chicanx IndigiQueer multi-practice artist with an artistic focus on storytelling through filmmaking, installation, music, movement and wearable design.
+Katrina Brook Flores aka El La Katrina/El La Ka is a Chicanx, IndigiQueer multi-practice artist with an artistic focus on storytelling through filmmaking, installation, music, movement and wearable design.
 Flores graduated with a BA in East Asian Languages & Literature and Certificate in CLS from UW-Madison in 2007.
 At UW-Madison, Flores was founding Arts-In-Education Director for OMAI & FirstWave, Co-Director of Breakin’ The Law: International Festival of Urban Movement and was an active student member of The MultiCultural Student Coalition, Wunk Sheet, MEChA, ASM and SSFC among other campus involvements.
 After moving to Chicago, Flores served as Community Programs Director at RedMoon Theater and B-Series co-curator at The Dance Center at Columbia College in Chicago.
 Before becoming a full-time artist in 2019, El La Katrina worked as the COO of The Firehouse Community Arts Center in the North Lawndale neighborhood to assist in building the capacities of the organization in their inaugural year of funding with the Chicago CRED Program to achieve a transformative reduction in Chicago gun violence with justice involved youth.
-Following El La Katrina’s 2020 & 2021 Dark Matter Residency with Elastic Arts Foundation in Chicago, they now serve on the curatorial board for the Dark Matter Residency as well as The AfroFuturist Weekend Festival in Chicago.
+Following El La Katrina’s 2020 & 2021 Dark Matter Residency with Elastic Arts Foundation in Chicago, Flores served on the curatorial board for the Dark Matter Residency as well as The AfroFuturist Weekend Festival in Chicago.
 Flores is an award winning filmmaker and director with their 2022 debut short films Seed Pollinate Bloom and Assaman both of which were produced through their production company, GIT Productions.
 Now based in Oklahoma, Flores continues to create multidisciplinary art.
-Flores also had the honor to DJ at the First Americans Museum at the museum's inaugural fundraising gala party.
+Flores also had the honor to DJ at the First Americans Museum in Oklahoma City at the museum's inaugural fundraising gala party.

 Treasurer